hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-for-uefi.md

 published: true
 ---

-This guide requires knowledge of basic Linux Console commands.
+Note: This guide requires knowledge of basic Linux Console commands.

+Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old MBR way.
+It also boots somewhat quicker on most systems.

 ## Download the iso